tiwarylab/amino/README.md

 ## amino_fast.py

-This is the parallel, kernel density estimation Python 3 implementation of AMINO.
+**This is the version of AMINO that we currently recommend for users.** This is the parallel, kernel density estimation Python 3 implementation of AMINO.
 You should import this into your own projects when you want to use it on your own system.

-## amino_original.py
+## reproducibility/

-This is the histogram-based Python 3 implementation of AMINO which is used in the original paper.
+This directory contains the histogram-based Python 3 implementation of AMINO which is used in the original paper.
 This version is no longer recommended but remains available for reproducibility.

 ## amino_output.py